Menu

 • Storage

-In the Phase I Unit, IMPs can be stored centrally at -80°C, -20°C, +4°C and room temperature under temperature- and access-controlled conditions in air-conditioned, sealed rooms.
+In the Phase I Unit, IMPs can be stored centrally at -80°C, -20°C, +4°C and room temperature under temperature- and access-controlled conditions in air-conditioned, locked rooms.

 • Preparing IMPs and reconstitution

-The Phase I Unit has its own pharmacists and physicians with the experience needed to prepare IMPs for which there is no GMP-compliant manufacturing process or that need to be manufactured in a cleanroom.
-Needless to say, reconstitution can be done easily.
+The Phase I Unit has its own pharmacists and physicians with the experience needed to prepare IMPs for which no GMP-compliant manufacturing process or cleanrooms are required.
+Reconstitutions can be done easily on the ward.

 • Hospital Pharmacy

 The central Hospital Pharmacy at the University Hospital can be involved in the manufacturing and storage processes if required.
-It offers cleanrooms for sterile production and the manufacture of cytotoxic drugs in cleanliness classes B to D as well as staff with the relevant specialist expertise.
-There are also additional options here for storing IMPs at -80°C, -20°C, +4°C and room temperature under temperature- and access-controlled conditions.
+It offers cleanrooms for sterile production and the manufacture of cytotoxic drugs in cleanroom classes B to D as well as staff with the relevant specialist expertise.
+Additional options for storing IMPs at -80°C, -20°C, +4°C and room temperature under temperature- and access-controlled conditions are available here.

 The Phase I Unit has the capability and expertise required to conduct and evaluate specialized pain simulations using the cold pressor test.
-This is particularly relevant as a way of gauging the analgesic effects of new compounds in healthy subjects and can provoke cardiovascular effects at the same time.
-The effects can also be compared against the pharmacokinetic data on the active ingredients.
+This is particularly relevant to estimate analgesic effects of new compounds in healthy subjects and can also provoke cardiovascular effects.
+The effects can also be compared against the pharmacokinetic data of the active ingredients .

 Drug Repurposing

-The Phase I Unit is a clinical and pharmacological partner of the RePo4EU consortium, which advises on, plans and implements drug repurposing strategies.
+The Phase I Unit is a clinical pharmacology partner of the RePo4EU consortium, which advises on, plans and implements drug repurposing strategies.
 Where requested by the authorities, Phase I trials help in particular to confirm safety in the case of higher doses, combinations of active ingredients or specific populations.

-We can provide you with comprehensive advice on relevant strategies, put you in touch with the right people and plan and conduct your trial projects for you.
+We can provide you with comprehensive support of your strategies, put you in touch with the right people and plan and conduct your trial projects for you.

 BioBank

-• The BioBank Bonn supports clinical and translational research as well as basic research, e.g. into developing diagnostic, prognostic and predictive biomarkers for specific illnesses.
-This involves collecting, storing or supplying biological samples and their derivatives (whole blood/serum and other bodily fluids or tissues) in accordance with the applicable SOPs).
-Most storage is done at -80°C, although there is capacity to bring this down as far as -170°C if needed.
+• The BioBank Bonn supports clinical and translational research as well as basic research, e.g. for developing diagnostic, prognostic and predictive biomarkers for specific illnesses.
+This involves collecting, storing or provision of biological samples and their derivatives (whole blood/serum and other bodily fluids or tissues) in accordance with the applicable SOPs.
+Most storage is done at -80°C, although there is capacity as also at -170°C if needed.

 • Clinical data associated with the samples can also be stored in the BioBank Bonn’s database.

-• If required, samples can be subjected to specialist assays and corresponding analysis results generated or the samples sent on to partners.
+• If required, samples can be subjected to specialised assays and to generate corresponding results or send the samples to partners.

 • The following assays are offered as standard: